AbhinavTuladhar/reddit-clone/README.md

 ## Reddit Clone

-A Reddit clone (planned to be) made using NexJS app router + MongoDB
+A Reddit clone (planned to be) made using NextJS app router + MongoDB + OAuth